RyanSh3n/reCAPTCHASolver/README.md

 Using the pre-trained network on images not in the training set is called transfer learning.
 Here, I use transfer learning to train a network to classify reCAPTCHA images with an overall accuracy of 82%.

 Note: I edited out some of the data because it had classes that the VGG16 model was not trained to recognize and therefore would be less effective with.
 Then, I removed a bit more of the data so that there would be a balanced distribution of around 1000 images per class.
 This was important because some classes had 3000 images while others had 800 making the model rapidly overfit the data.

+Here's a link to an article I wrote on this: https://ryansh3n.medium.com/cracking-recaptchas-with-cnns-and-transfer-learning-edc26ab675ec - this contains more high-level knowledge about what CNNs and transfer learning is.

+Here's a link to the video I made where I go more in-depth in the code and explain my though process: https://youtu.be/eSK3fKKZroI